buildkite/docker-buildkite-agent/README.md

 ## Adding Hooks

-To add custom hooks you can extend the image and copy the hooks into the correct hooks directory:
+You can add custom hooks by copying them into the correct hooks directory:

 ```docker
 FROM buildkite/agent